AlaSQL/alasql/README.md

-# Alasql.js - pure JavaScript client-side in-memory fast SQL-database
+# Alasql.js - pure JavaScript client-side in-memory fast SQL and NoSQL database

 Version: 0.0.25 Date: November 25, 2014 [Change log](CHANGELOG.md), [Release plan](RELEASES.md)

 Alasql - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight client-side in-memory SQL database designed to work in browser and Node.js.
+It supports SQL and some of NoSQL statements.

 * Alasql was written with pure JavaScript and does not use browser WebSQL database.
 * Alasql is fully functional compact SQL server with JOINs, GROUPs, UNIONs, PRIMARY KEYs, ANY, ALL, IN, subqueries and very limited transactions support.